Eulogy of Crows

 Sam’s attempt at understanding the Stormchasers’ experiments with the Threshold.
-A hexagonal, concrete room with an overhead projector pointed at a dollhouse in the center of the room.
+A hexagonal, concrete room with an overhead projector pointed at a glass dollhouse in the center of the room.

 So far, the experiments with the projector and dollhouse have only managed to stretch time into a thin, infinitely slow filament.

 Greta & Cato’s inn.
 A building with an infinite set of inward-spiralling chambers.
 They don't get a lot of customers, so Greta & Cato have taken to decorating the place as a sort of Wunderkammer.

 The Stormchaser’s home and mode of transportation.
 Contains instruments for predicting the contents of dreams in cells, as well as the intersection spots between worlds.